PaddlePaddle/VisualDL/docs/components/fastdeploy_server/README.md

    <img src="https://user-images.githubusercontent.com/22424850/211194661-51ecb563-0095-48ce-8143-ed7123f5b03c.png" width="100%"/>
    </p>

-   Users can click the basic model on the right panel, or double-click the basic model on the canvas to open the configuration editor.
+   You can click the basic model on the right panel, or double-click the basic model on the canvas to open the configuration editor.
 Click the "ensemble configuration" button to open the configuration editor of the ensemble model.
 You can select the configuration file you want to view in the configuration editor.

    <p align="center">
    <img src="https://user-images.githubusercontent.com/22424850/211201905-89c3ab64-0dcc-472d-89cc-a83c79945aa5.gif" width="100%"/>